 What if things are just super tight for a few weeks one month and you’re nervous about that set amount being transferred from checking to savings?
 Enter Digit.
 The Digit app analyzes both your spending habits and your income in order to decide daily if there are a few dollars you won’t miss.
 The genius of Digit lies in its ability to choose to either sock away a few dollars for you when you have the cash in your checking account, or skip a day if you’re a bit tight.
 Plus, if you need to put money from your Digit account back into checking, it’s just a text message away.

 13. Slice keeps track of all your online spending, tells you when to request price adjustments, and tracks your packages.

-When it comes to price adjustments alone, I love and recommend Paribus, because I don’t actually have to request the adjustment–Paribus does it all.
-But Slice shines when it comes to tracking your online spending.
+When it comes to price adjustments alone, I love and recommend Paribus, because they do most of the work.
+Slice, on the other hand, shines when it comes to tracking your online spending.
 You can tell where your money is going.
 It’s so easy to make impulse buys when all you do is click a few buttons online!
 Having the Slice app might help you stick to your budget.
-You’ll get an alert when it’s time to request a price adjustment.
-(Or go with Paribus to get price adjustments automatically.)
+Go with Paribus and you’ll get an alert when it’s time to request a price adjustment.

 How do you make the most of the money you already have on hand?
 Share your “money hacks” in the “Comments”!